 The Paraty region of southeastern Brazil is a “nature lover’s paradise,” with some of the region’s most gorgeous coastal and mountain views.
 Numerous beaches can be reached by boat or bus, while the Parque Nacional da Serra da Bocaina is home to abundant Mata Atlantica (Atlantic rainforest).
 Paraty boasts an abundance of Brazilian and international tourists all year long.
 There are numerous artists, writers, and chefs in the town, both Brazilians and foreigners alike, contributing to its cosmopolitan flavor.

-The town of Paraty, situated between steep, jungled mountains and an island-spotted bay, has a spectacular setting and a colonial center that has been a National Historic Site since 1966.
+The town of Paraty in Brazil, situated between steep, jungled mountains and an island-spotted bay, has a spectacular setting and a colonial center that has been a National Historic Site since 1966.
 Pedestrianized streets line the town’s charming lanes, adorned with elegant white buildings beneath fanciful multicolored borders, while latticed windows fit seamlessly with the surrounding natural beauty.
 (Despite the ankle-twisting cobblestones, however!)

 In 1650, Paraty (sometimes spelled Parati) first became a station of the Portuguese on their route carrying gold from Brazil’s Minas Gerais region back to Portugal.

 Due to increasing pirate attacks, it became more and more difficult for the Portuguese to safely transport gold to Portugal, so they began bypassing Paraty.

 Despite its excellent location next to Rio, São Paulo, and Paraty is packed with local and overseas visitors on weekends because of its proximity to both cities and its UNESCO status.
 Although Paraty is an example of Portuguese colonial architecture and one of the most popular tourist destinations, it retains its charm and relaxing atmosphere.